MicrosoftDocs/appcenter-docs/docs/sdk/limitations.md

 1. Crashes caused by `StackOverflowException` aren't reported.
 This is a limitation of the Xamarin runtime.
 2. You can't use most AppCenter SDK APIs in a Xamarin Forms application constructor if you want to use the previewer.
 The Xamarin previewer does not support native code.
-3. You cannot deploy an application using the AppCenter SDK to the Xamarin Live Player as the SDK contains native code.
+3. You can't deploy an application using the AppCenter SDK to the Xamarin Live Player as the SDK contains native code.

 ## UWP, WPF, and WinForms